d-bl/GroundForge/docs/help/Reshape-Patterns.md

 The procedure above is tried for just some of the available [SVG editor]s.
 They might have been improved since then, check for a free trial period to convince yourself you can work with it:
 * Lace8 and Knipling (💰, not on Mac) don't support SVG, the downloads are of no use.
 * InkScape (free, needs crutches on a Mac) can skip step 2.
-* Affinity Designer (💰, Mac, iPad and Windows) probably won't need step 2, step 3 not yet tried.
+* Affinity Designer (💰, Mac, iPad and Windows) not yet tried, in the worst case it requires step 2.
+* CorelDRAW (Home and Student Suite 💰, Windows) former version x8 requires step 2.
 * InkPad (free, iPad) doesn't need step 2, version 1.6 requires the workaround below.
-* CorelDRAW (Home and Student Suite 💰, Windows) former version x8 requires step 2.
 * Adobe Illustrator  (💰💰, subscription) v2015-3.1 requires the workaround below.

 Workaround for step 3: